-Click on Readings from the Home Page, the following page will appear, showing updates of the Process and Ambient Temperature.
+Click on Readings from the Home Page, the following page will appear, showing updates of the Primary and Secondary Sensor Temperature readings.

 Figure 4.7 Readings

 While accessing the "Readings" page, If a blank screen appears without any "java application running" or image of a "Java logo", please verify you have the latest Java Runtime Environment installed and configured according to the Section 4.3.3.1.
 If you do not have Java Runtime Environment, you may download it from our website or contact the Customer Service Department nearest you.